 The isolation of seniors from their families is a cruel form of intimidation.
-I am calling on the government to step up, educate police officers and care homes on the for all stop these abuses.
+I am calling on the government to step up, educate police officers and care homes on the correct use of the Trespass to Property Act and once and for all stop these abuses.